-DTI Data Recovery can restore or recover your RAID 5, SAN, NAS, Snap Server, and many others.
+DTI Data can restore or recover your RAID 5, SAN, NAS, Snap Server, and others.

-DTI Data offers a FREE evaluation on all RAID 5 systems.
+As always, DTI Data offers free evaluations on all hard drives and RAID systems.

 Common RAID Data Recovery scenarios:

-- One drive is marked i marked as bad the card and the array is degraded.
-The drive is forced online and the data gets corrupted.
+- One drive is marked as bad, the card and the array is degraded.
+Then the drive is forced online and the data gets corrupted.

 - One drive is marked by card as bad and the array is degraded.
 Drive is not replaced and the array continues to function.
-Second drive goes down and the array goes down.
-It is not clear which drive went down first and it becomes difficult to determine which drive has stale data.
+Then, a second drive goes down and the array goes down.
+Then it is not clear which drive went down first and it becomes difficult to determine which drive has stale data.

 - An automatic rebuild is started and the wrong drive is used as a rebuild point.